 Facing his ninth batter though, trouble struck for the first time as Carmichael gave up a two out- single to Chantz Mack, giving the Hurricanes hope.
 Carmichael attempted to keep the speedy Mack at bay, checking the runner several times at first.

-With Mack as sure to take off for second as the weather was cold, Florida called for a pitchout as Mack sped down the base path.
+With Mack as sure to take off for second as the weather was cold, Florida called for a pitchout as Mack sped down the bass path.
 The play wasn’t close, as Mack easily slid in for the steal.

 “Obviously you got to throw somebody out on a pitch-out,” O’Sullivan would say after the game.
 “Kind of knew [Mack] was going … you don’t see that very often, a guy safe on a pitch-out … we got to throw people out on a pitch-out.
 It’s that simple.”